elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can assign not just a function, but also an object as an event handler using addEventListener.
-When an event occurs, the object handler method is invoked.
-We could also use a class as another approach.
+  <div><strong>Interview Response:</strong> We can assign not just a function but also an object as an event handler using addEventListener.
+When an event occurs, the object handler method gets invoked, and we could also use a class as another approach.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong> Regular Object<br /><br />